 In some ways, Okawara’s second Heisei entry, Godzilla vs. MechaGodzilla II, is an improvement over his first.
 Recognizing the diminished character drama in his Mothra picture as a mistake, he sagaciously instructed new screenwriter Wataru Mimura to keep the human characters active and involved throughout the entire story.
 “In [my first Godzilla movie], the actors stood on the sidelines, yapping too much.
 I wanted to correct this, so I placed a human crew inside MechaGodzilla.”
 Even though the end results are nowhere near as involving as he intended, the fact that Okawara observed a deficiency in his previous effort and actively sought to rectify it indicates he was growing as a filmmaker, as a storyteller.

 On the wholly negative side of the equation, however, the final script, despite containing some potentially interesting ideas and thought-out plot mechanics, actually proves to be one of the film’s major shortcomings.
 Whereas the final two acts of Godzilla vs. Mothra were hampered by failure to use interesting characters to satisfying extent, the entirety of Godzilla vs. MechaGodzilla II is populated with an excess of dry stick figures who feel barely more alive than the soulless robotic monster of the title.
-None of them are especially engaging.
-(Our protagonist may be a goof, but he’s a boring goof.
-And the acting is quite bland, compounding the problem.)
+None of them are especially engaging (our protagonist may be a goof, but he’s a boring goof: a problem made worse by leading man Masahiro Takashima’s unrelentingly wooden performance).
 Okawara was onto the right idea with his dramatic structuring here, but he should’ve mandated Mimura give those characters some memorable traits while ensuring their proactivity.

 When Godzilla vs. MechaGodzilla II entered production, cinematographer Masahiro Kishimoto did not return and was replaced with Yoshinori Sekiguchi, the man responsible for the barren color palette in Kazuki Omori’s Godzilla vs. King Ghidorah (1991).
-What was a noticeable but hardly malignant qualm in the 1991 movie metastasizes here into something truly discomposing: the lighting is barebones and basic, resulting in what could very well be the most unattractive photography in the series since the depressing onslaught of beiges and grays that made Godzilla vs. Megalon (1973) such a bore to look at twenty years earlier.
-And as far as pacing is concerned, the picture is crippled by a rather inorganic rhythm, awkwardly lumbering around to the point where even Koichi Kawakita’s colorful effects cannot replenish its steadily declining pulse.
-For all its clever ideas, Godzilla vs. MechaGodzilla II isn’t nearly as exciting or dramatically involving as it would like to be and ultimately fares as something of a regrettable misfire.
+What was a noticeable but hardly malignant qualm in the 1991 movie metastasizes here into something truly discomposing: the lighting is egregiously barebones and basic, resulting in what could very well be the most unattractive photography in the series since the depressing onslaught of beiges and grays that made Godzilla vs. Megalon (1973) such a bore to look at twenty years earlier.
+And in contrast to the generally crisp pace of Godzilla vs. Mothra, the picture just awkwardly lumbers around, hampered by its cumbersome rhythm to the point where even Koichi Kawakita’s effects cannot save it from its own steadily declining pulse.
+For all the clever ideas, Godzilla vs. MechaGodzilla II isn’t nearly as exciting or intimate as it would like to be and in total constitutes a regrettable misfire.

 But, frightening as it is to say, the worst was yet to come.